Neural Network Reprogrammability: A Unified Theme on Model Reprogramming, Prompt Tuning, and Prompt Instruction: Challenges and Future Studies

 \subsection{Limitations of Existing Programs}

-While the concept of reprogrammability is appealing for its efficiency and potential, current techniques, particularly those involving ``prompts'' (whether hard textual prompts or learned soft prompts), still exhibit practical limitations: \begin{itemize} \item \textbf{Data Efficiency}: Although RCA avoids fine-tuning the entire model, learning effective ``soft'' prompts can still demand a considerable amount of target-task data, where the optimization of program parameters can be a challenging non-convex problem, requiring careful initialization and sufficient examples to converge to a good solution. \item \textbf{Task Complexity and Scope}: Another limitation is that current RCA methods excel at tasks that align well with the pre-trained model's inherent capabilities, such as classification, stylistic generation, or question answering, where the underlying knowledge is already present.
+While the concept of reprogrammability is appealing for its efficiency and potential, current techniques, particularly those involving ``prompts'' (whether hard textual prompts or learned soft prompts), still exhibit practical limitations: \begin{itemize} \item \textbf{Data Efficiency}: Although RCA avoids fine-tuning the entire model, learning effective ``soft'' prompts can still demand a considerable amount of target-task data, where the optimization of program parameters can be a challenging non-convex problem, requiring careful initialization and sufficient examples to converge to a good solution.
+Future works may draw inspiration from meta-learning methods~\citep{finn2017model, garnelo2018conditional, garnelo2018neural, ye2022contrastive, du2023idnp, ye2023adversarially, ye2023np, liu2021meta} and domain generalization~\citep{zhong2024domain}, to reduce required sample complexity. \item \textbf{Task Complexity and Scope}: Another limitation is that current RCA methods excel at tasks that align well with the pre-trained model's inherent capabilities, such as classification, stylistic generation, or question answering, where the underlying knowledge is already present.
 However, for tasks requiring fundamentally new reasoning chains, complex symbolic manipulation not seen during pre-training (e.g., advanced multi-step mathematics for an LLM not extensively trained on it), or the acquisition of entirely novel skills, merely prepending a prompt or transforming inputs may be insufficient.
-In this case, expanding the model might be necessary. \item \textbf{Program Transferability}: Moreover, a practical hurdle is that programs, especially learned soft prompts, are often highly specific to the particular model (and sometimes even the specific checkpoint) they were tuned for.
+In this case, it is worthwhile to incorporate complex reasoning strategies, e.g., causal reasoning~\citep{chi2024unveiling}, into the reprogramming pipeline. \item \textbf{Program Transferability}: Moreover, a practical hurdle is that programs, especially learned soft prompts, are often highly specific to the particular model (and sometimes even the specific checkpoint) they were tuned for.
 A prompt optimized for one LLM architecture rarely transfers effectively to another, even one of similar size or family.
-This ``hypersensitivity'' restricts the reusability of prompts and forces re-optimization when models are updated or changed.
+When the source model is needed to be adapted for multiple distributionally similar target tasks, this ``hypersensitivity'' restricts the reusability of prompts and forces re-optimization for each new task.
 While research into universal prompts or techniques for efficient prompt adaptation is ongoing, it remains a challenging frontier.
-Fixed, hard-coded prompts, though potentially more transferable, can be brittle and overly sensitive to minor variations in phrasing. \item \textbf{Optimization Challenges}: MR and soft PT typically rely on gradient access to the model to optimize the prompt parameters.
+Hard-coded prompts, though potentially more transferable, can be brittle and overly sensitive to minor variations in phrasing. \item \textbf{Optimization Challenges}: MR and soft PT typically rely on gradient access to the model to optimize the prompt parameters.
 In many real-world scenarios where models are accessed via restricted APIs (black-box access), gradient-based optimization is impossible.
-This leaves downstream users with manual prompt engineering or less efficient derivative-free optimization methods for discovering effective prompts.
+This leaves downstream users with manual prompt engineering or less efficient derivative-free optimization methods, such as evolutionary algorithms-based ones~\citep{jiang2016cuckoo}, for discovering effective prompts.
 Developing more powerful and sample-efficient black-box optimization techniques for prompt discovery in high-dimensional spaces is an open problem. \end{itemize}

 Addressing these limitations is key to making RCA a more versatile and robust adaptation solution.